xbps-src-tutorials/xbps-src-tutorials.github.io/src/package-update-tutorial.md

 If it doesn't build, there is a possibility that there has been a breaking change in the update (I am speaking generally, `khal` specifically should build).
 This is a possibility that I've mentioned at the beginning of this page.
-You should check the release notes in the GitHub Releases page or a changelog if the project has one.
+You should check the release notes on the GitHub Releases page or a changelog if the project has one.

 It might be necessary to modify the template to fix the build.
-There is no universal way to fix these problems, but general understanding of `xbps-src` is helpful in these situations.
-I recommend you reading the [xbps-src packaging tutorial](packaging/index.md).
+There is no universal way to fix these problems, but a general understanding of `xbps-src` is helpful in these situations.
+I recommend you read the [xbps-src packaging tutorial](packaging/index.md).

 ## `xlint`